Edited orders appearing differently in other apps

 Behind the scenes, Shopify has a hidden order field that tracks each new order created in your store.
 This means that you see #1000A in your Shopify Admin, but behind the scenes Shopify is using a hidden metadata field to identify that order with the next available order number (ie: #1001).

-Even though both Shopify and Edit Order recommend using the "name" field for identifying orders, some other apps have chosen to use this hidden "order_number" metadata field to identify orders in their platform instead of the "name" field.
+Even though both Shopify and Order Editor recommend using the "name" field for identifying orders, some other apps have chosen to use this hidden "order_number" metadata field to identify orders in their platform instead of the "name" field.
 When this is the case, an edited order may appear by a different name in your app than it does in Shopify.

 Apps known to use "order_number" instead of "name"

 - Pirate Ship

 Got questions?
 Drop us a line at: firstname.lastname@example.org